2020 NASCAR Cup Series: Race reports

 This was NASCAR's first race back since the pandemic hit.
 It was run on May 17 as a one-day show, with no fans in attendance.
-This additional race at Darlington replaced the race at Chicago in June on the schedule.
+This additional race at Darlington replaced the race at Chicagoland in June on the schedule.
 NASCAR announced that there would be no practice or qualifying held so that teams would not need to bring additional crew members to the track and would not need to bring backup cars.

 Brad Keselowski was awarded the pole position by a random draw, which was done on the Thursday before the race and televised on NASCAR Race Hub.
 Ricky Stenhouse Jr. wrecked on the first lap of the race.
 Jimmie Johnson was leading at the end of the first stage but wrecked after contact with Chris Buescher on the last lap of the stage, with William Byron winning the stage.
 Keselowski won the second stage of the race.
 Kevin Harvick led the most laps and won the race, his second win at Darlington and 50th career win.